Tandolf/Lwjgl-OpenGL/README.md

 -    JGLU (Java OpenGL Mathematics Library) 1.0.0
 -    Java 1.7 or higher

-## Installation instructions
+## Install instructions

 Clone the project and build it.
-After build you mest set the natives.
-In eclipse *right click on project > build path > configure build path > source* and then you’ll se *”native library location”*.
+After build you must set the natives.
+In eclipse **right click on project > build path > configure build path > source** and then you’ll se **”native library location”** here you set the location.

-After you have build the project, natives will be placed in the:
+After you have buildt the project, natives location will be at:

 -    *<project>/Target/natives -folder*

 Set that folder as native location.
-Then just run the project it as a java application.
+Then just run the project as a java application.
+And start flying around!